The relay log is a set of log files created by a replica during replication.

 the sequence number.

-This will cause problems if the slave's host name changes, returning the error
+This will cause problems if the replica's host name changes, returning the error

 Failed to open the relay log and